-The Monte Carlo model does not introduce any new physics beyond what was already assumed in Sections~\ref{sec:inertial}--\ref{sec:LF_slopes}.
-Its inputs are: \begin{itemize} \item a broken-power-law field IMF with knee mass $m_{\rm k}$ and slopes $s$ and $s_{\rm f}$ below and above the knee; \item a formation-time law $t_{\rm form}(m_{\rm f})$ of the form of equation~\eqref{eq:tform_param}, where $\alpha$ and $\tau_0$ are the growth-law parameters to be constrained; \item a growth track $m(t;m_{\rm f})$ that increases linearly in mass from a seed mass $m_{\rm seed}=1\,M_{\odot}$ to the final mass $m_{\rm f}$ over $t_{\rm form}(m_{\rm f})$, as in equation~\eqref{eq:growth_law}; \item a definition of the compact H\,{\sc ii}-region phase as the portion of each track between $m=m_{\rm ion}$ and $m=m_{\rm f}$, where $m_{\rm ion}=5.5\,{\rm M}_\odot$ marks the onset of the ionising output (Appendix~\ref{app:CHII_LF}); \item a stellar mass--luminosity relation $L(m)$ and a main-sequence lifetime-mass relation $t_{\rm MS}(m)$ based on the MIST evolutionary tracks, where $L$ is the average value during the main sequence, and $t_{\rm MS}$ is the main-sequence duration from the tracks; \item the observational LFs from Sections~\ref{sec:LFs}. \end{itemize}
+The forward model includes the same physical ingredients introduced in Sections~\ref{sec:inertial}--\ref{sec:LF_slopes}, but uses a more detailed treatment of stellar evolution and a deterministic construction of the luminosity functions.
+Its ingredients are: \begin{itemize} \item a broken-power-law field IMF with knee mass $m_{\rm k}$ and slopes $s$ and $s_{\rm f}$ below and above the knee; \item a formation-time law $t_{\rm form}(m_{\rm f})$ of the form of equation~\eqref{eq:tform_param}, where $\alpha$ and $\tau_0$ are the growth-law parameters to be constrained; \item a growth track $m(t;m_{\rm f})$ that increases linearly in mass from a seed mass $m_{\rm seed}=1\,M_{\odot}$ to the final mass $m_{\rm f}$ over $t_{\rm form}(m_{\rm f})$, as in equation~\eqref{eq:growth_law}; \item a definition of the embedded phase (massive YSOs and \HII\ regions) as the whole growth period between $m=m_{\rm seed}$ and $m=m_{\rm f}$; \item an $L(t;m_{\rm f})$ relation based on the \emph{Modules for Experiments in Stellar Astrophysics} (MESA) Isochrones and Stellar Tracks (MIST; \citealt{Dotter2016,Choi2016}), including post-main-sequence phases and the appropriate bolometric corrections to compute $G_{\rm abs}$ for the OB-star LF model; \item an initial luminosity of the optically revealed star at the end of the formation period, $L(t=t_{\rm form};m_{\rm f})$, taken from the evolutionary track at an age shifted relative to the zero-age main sequence to account for the fraction of core hydrogen already burned during the growth phase; \item the observational LFs from Section~\ref{sec:LFs}. \end{itemize}